 - Relieves pain, stiffness & tension headaches

 I’m not a Sportsperson.
-How can I benefit from Sports & Remedial Massage?
+How can I benefit from Massage?

-We work with our clients to identify these imbalances, releasing the tension built up using various massage and fascial release techniques plus recommending a plan of massage and self help exercises to strengthen and stretch going forward so your not on our table every week (unless by choice!)
+We work with our clients to identify these imbalances, releasing the tension built up using various massage and fascial release techniques plus recommending a plan of massage and self help exercises to strengthen and stretch going forward so you’re not on our couches every week (unless by choice!)

 If you’d rather call us to book, please contact 01306 876072 or 01293 535884